Prior Authorization

 The AMA is working to:

-• Working in partnership with state medical associations across the country to enact prior authorization reform using AMA model legislation, data, testimony and other resources.
-Ten new state laws have been enacted in the last year and the AMA is supporting more than a dozen bills currently in state legislatures.
+• Partner with state medical associations across the country to enact prior authorization reform using AMA model legislation, data, testimony and other resources.

 Visit AMA Advocacy in Action to learn more about the advocacy priorities the AMA is actively working on.